Trump Tariff Notice

 The Toucan Cove imports products directly from both Japan, and on occasion, China.

 On April 2, 2025, President Donald Trump implemented broad and significant tariffs (import taxes) across nearly every region and major trading partner.
 The full list of tariffs can be found here.
 On Saturday, April 5, 2025, the baseline tariff rate of 10% went into effect.
+On August 7, 2025, the reciprocal tariff rate for Japan became 15%.

 What this means for you